 - Early termination fee - A fee you pay to the lease company for the hassle of processing a lease termination.

-- Costs to get the car ready for sale - This is a penalty for the lease company having to sort out the car to make it presentable to sell - fixing scratches, getting the car cleaned, etc.
+- Costs to get the car ready for sale - This is a penalty for the lease company having to sort out the car to make it presentable to sell - fixing scratches, getting the car cleaned, etc. These costs will be in line with BVRLA guidelines for fair wear and tear.

 - Storage of the vehicle - Including transportation to put the car into storage.
 It costs the lease company money to store the vehicle, assuming they don't want to sell it right away.
 They won't be happy footing the bill so this falls to you!